kadena-io/chainweb-stream/README.md

 Three kinds of events are sent over the wire:

-### Initial load ("initial")
+### Configuration and initial data ("initial")

-Sent upon initialization _if_ there are cached results to send immediately, otherwise omitted.
+Upon connection initialization, chainweb-stream-server sends an `initial` event that includes system configuration values, request parameters and cached/initial data.
+If there is no cached data ready to send, that field is an empty array.

+The `initial` event payload structure is defined in `src/types.ts` as `InitialEvent`

-Payload is an array of events/transfers.
+Data payload is an array of events/transfers.
 See Routes below for payload definitions.

 ```
 id: 1
 event: initial
-data: [{payload}, {payload}]
+data: {"config":{"network":"mainnet01", ...},"data":[payload,payload,...]}
 ```

+The rationale for exposing and validating these configuration parameters is outlined in [Validating Server/Client configuration compatibility](Validating%20Server%2FClient%20configuration%20compatibility)

 ### Heartbeats ("ping")